 This post may contain affiliate links.
 See my disclosure policy.

-Homemade egg drop soup is deliciously comforting and ready in just 15 minutes!
-It’s an easy dish with restaurant-quality flavors and perfectly bloomed “egg flowers” in every bite.
+My homemade egg drop soup is deliciously comforting and ready in just 10 minutes!
+It’s an easy dish with silky, light broth and tender egg ribbons.

 Table of Contents

-We grew up calling it egg flower soup, but this soup is a traditional Chinese appetizer or side dish that features a simple mix of broth, seasonings, and whisked eggs.
+We grew up calling it egg flower soup, but it is a traditional Chinese appetizer or side dish with a simple mix of broth, seasonings, and whisked eggs.
 The eggs are ‘dropped’ into the stock to create those epic ribbons.

 Ingredients needed

-- Chicken stock.
-If I have leftover chicken stock (made from roast chicken leftovers!), I prefer to use that as the flavor is unmatched, but any good store-bought low sodium broth works well.
+- Chicken broth.
+If I have leftover chicken stock (typically made from Instant Pot whole chicken leftovers), I prefer to use that as the flavor is unmatched, but any good store-bought low-sodium broth works well.
 No chicken broth?
-Vegetable or beef broth are both fantastic options.
+Vegetable or beef broth is a fantastic option.

 - Sesame oil.
 This adds a distinctively rich and nutty flavor.

 - Soy sauce.
 It adds a hint of umami flavor.
-You can use tamari instead of soy sauce if you would prefer to make gluten-free egg drop soup.
+You can use tamari instead of soy sauce if you can’t tolerate soy.

 - Salt and white pepper.
 To season the soup.